spacebeers/atomic-horse-astro/src/content/service/website-design.md

 ---
 layout: "../../layouts/ServiceLayout.astro"
 title: 'Website design'
+shortDescription: Let us help you make your website a stone cold 10
 description: <p>Don't be one of those businesses that fails to get off the ground due to poor design.
 You can't read a book by it's cover but a website isn't a book and you can (and should) absolutely judge it based on how it looks.</p><p>Our affordable design service will help separate your website from the sea of visual garbage floating around out there.</p>
 image: '/src/assets/services/design.svg'
 alt: 'The web design icon on a gradient background'